sst/guide/_chapters/create-an-s3-bucket-for-file-uploads.md

 </CORSConfiguration>
 ```

+Note that you can edit this configuration to use your own domain or a list of domains when you use this in production.

 ![Save S3 Bucket CORS Configuration screenshot](/assets/s3/save-s3-bucket-cors-configuration.png)

 Now that our S3 bucket is ready, let's get set up to handle user authentication.